janjdarecki/instquality/README.md

-# instquality — Institutions and Sovereign Borrowing Costs
+# instquality — institutions and sovereign borrowing costs

 **Which specific laws and institutions matter most for how much a country pays to borrow?
 (As measured by the spread over a US 10-year treasury)**